kibook/s1kd-tools/tools/s1kd-newdm/README.md

     040    descript    Description
     520    proced      Remove procedure

-Like the 'defaults' file, the 'dmtypes' file may also be written in an XML format, where each child has an attribute `infoCode`, an attribute `schema`, and optionally an attribute `infoName`.
+Like the `.defaults` file, the `.dmtypes` file may also be written in an XML format, where each child has an attribute `infoCode`, an attribute `schema`, and optionally an attribute `infoName`.

     <?xml version="1.0">
     <dmtypes>